Roberto-depinho/git-github/README.md

 # git-github
-This is for tutorial purposes
+This is for tutorial purpose.
+I am trying it out!